nitrite/nitrite-doc/java-sdk/support/encryption.md

 ## Field Level Encryption

 Nitrite provides field level encryption support.
 You can encrypt a field of a document using a password.
-Nitrite provides an `StringFieldEncryptionProcessor` utility class to encrypt and decrypt a field of a document.
+Nitrite provides a `StringFieldEncryptionProcessor` utility class to encrypt and decrypt a field of a document.
+It is a `Processor` implementation.
 It uses the `Encryptor` interface to encrypt and decrypt data.

 ### Using Field Encryption